nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

     2. Test case: `appt -e 1 p/1 s/31/12/2021 10:00 dur/30`<br>
        Expected: First appointment's patient is edited to the first patient in the filtered patient list.
 The date and session are edited to `31 Dec 21, Fri` and `10:00 - 10:30` respectively.
 Details of the edited appointment are shown in the status message.

-    3. Test case: `appt -e 0 dur/30`<br>
+    3. Test case: `appt -e 1 d/1 r/blood test`<br>
+       Expected: First appointment's doctor is edited to the first doctor in the filtered doctor list.
+The remark is edited to `blood test`.
+Details of the edited appointment are shown in the status message.

+    4. Test case: `appt -e 1 s/31/12/2021`<br>
        Expected: No appointment is edited.
+Error details are shown in the status message: "Start date/time should be of the format DD/MM/YYYY HH:MM...".

+    5. Test case: `appt -e 1 s/10:00`<br>
+       Expected: No appointment is edited.
+Error details are shown in the status message: "Start date/time should be of the format DD/MM/YYYY HH:MM...".

+    6. Test case: `appt -e 1 dur/1000`<br>
+       Expected: No appointment is edited.
+Error details are shown in the status message: "The duration should be an integer between 1-120 minutes".

+    7. Test case: `appt -e 0 dur/30`<br>
+       Expected: No appointment is edited.
+Error details are shown in the status message: "Invalid command format...".

+    8. Other incorrect edit appointment commands to try: `appt -e`, `appt -e x`, `...` (where x is larger than the list size)<br>
+       Expected: No appointment is edited.
 Error details are shown in the status message.

-    4. Other incorrect edit appointment commands to try: `appt -e`, `appt -e x`, `...` (where x is larger than the list size)<br>
-       Expected: Similar to previous.

-    5. Test case: Edit a patient/doctor's appointment to clash with their existing appointments (edit the date and time to be the same or overlapping with an existing appointment).<br>
+    9. Test case: Edit a patient/doctor's appointment to clash with their existing appointments (edit the date and time to be the same or overlapping with an existing appointment).<br>
-        Expected: Similar to previous.
+        Expected: No appointment is edited.
+Error details are shown in the status message: "This appointment clashes with an existing appointment".

 3. Editing an appointment while some appointments are being shown